 In light of the fact that there are many adult visual novels (including on Steam these days) and Kaori After Story is an after story focusing on a relationship, I figured that a content note was in order – especially since the Steam description of Kaori After Story does use the word intimate.

 Like ACE Academy, Kaori After Story is not an adult game and has nothing approximating adult content.
 In fact, readers will find that despite the fact that the protagonist and Kaori are both college-aged adults, their level of romantic intimacy and their tendency to quickly succumb to embarrassment is often reminiscent of bashful high school (if not middle school) anime characters.
-There are reminders that the characters are adults – notably one scene with alcohol consumption, the constant jokes by Kaori’s mother and sisters, and some of the choice options provided to the player, but the fare is still light.
+There are reminders that the characters are adults – notably one scene with alcohol consumption, the fact that they sleep in the same bed, and the constant jokes by Kaori’s mother and sisters, but After Story is a generally tame affair.

 The App Store gives Kaori After Story a 12+ rating and Google Play Store gives it a T for Teen score from the ESRB.
 I concur with both ratings.
 The game has plenty of dialogue innuendo and a couple of Kaori fan service-y CGs that are a bit beyond ACE Academy (but I would argue less than the bonus episode of another visual novel that I reviewed, Return to Shironagasu Island), but the content falls well short of requiring an M for Mature (17+) rating.
-Also note that Kaorit After Story, like ACE Academy before it, is not a censored, the only version is the version available on Steam, Google Play, and the App Store.
+Also note that Kaori After Story is not censored.
+The version available on Steam and the app stores is the only version of the novel.

 Kaori After Story, like its predecessor, contains a significant number of choices – the player will never go too long without being asked to choose something or other.
 The choices do have an effect on the course of events, but the overall structure is less complicated than ACE Academy.

 However, the effect of all of the choices is fairly limited.
 For example, there is a wide variance in the dialogue on Christmas morning (as well as on potential CG scenes) depending on what gift the player buys for Kaori.
-But after that scene is over, the game continues in the same way regardless of what the player had chosen.
+But after that scene is over, the game continues in the same way regardless of the gift.
 The same is true for other choices which cause the player to see different scenes but that do not affect the story’s progression.
-Kaori After Story handles this logically , and I did not notice anything particularly awkward while trying out different choices.
+While the lack of meaningful choices compared to ACE Academy may be disappointing, Kaori After Story confines the effects of the choices well without making the story feel unnatural.

-The choices in Kaori After Story are thus a bit less meaningful than the choices in ACE Academy.
-ACE Academy keeps track of choices in an invisible way, with the result that the player ultimately ends up having the opportunity to choose the path of the girl (or Shou-the-bro) with whom Kaori spends the most time with (Kaori’s route in ACE Academy requires a couple of correct choice in the middle, making it marginally more complicated).
+ACE Academy keeps track of choices in an invisible way, with the result that the player ultimately ends up having the opportunity to choose the path of the girl (or Shou-the-bro) with whom Kaori spends the most time with (Kaori’s route in ACE Academy requires a couple of correct choices toward the end of the game’s second half, making it marginally more complicated).
 Conversely, Kaori After Story does not have a similar points system, visible or invisible.

-While I have some qualms with some of the choices (see my story review section further down), some of the choices provided good comedy.
+While I have some qualms with some of the choices (see my story review section further down), others provided good comedy.
 One of the game’s best sequences involves the player character engaging with an otome (girl’s dating sim) visual novel recommended by Kaori.

 Kaori After Story has two endings, but its endings are in some way a mirror image of how ACE Academy’s endings also work.
 ACE Academy ultimately always ends in the same way, but with the player having a different confidant.
 Kaori After Story always ends in the same place, but what happens in that place depends on a single important choice close to the end of the game.
 Lest one think that the choice is dramatic however, it is more a question of whether the player wants to make clear to Kaori how much he cares for her.